bwalshe/simple_http_server/README.md

 All the action happens in that infinite `for` loop.
 First of all we wait for a connection using the `accept()` function.
 This returns a file descriptor and writes an address into the `conn_addr` variable.
+The address tells us where the connection is coming from but we don't really use this - all we care about is the file descriptor.
+Which lets us write to the connection just like it was a regular file.

+The similarity of writing to a file and a connection seems a bit strange at first, but it makes more sense when you understand how IO is organised in Linux.
+IO actions, such as reading and writing, are carried out by the kernel which has low-level access to all the hardware in the system.
+Our code lives in a more restricted area known as userland.
+The methods `read()` and `write()` are API calls that allow our userland code to communicate with the kernel, telling it where we want it to send data.
+This means that the userland code doesn't really know anything about files, sockets or connections, all it knows is that it can tell the kernel to send and receive data - the same API is used regardless of where the data is being sent.

-The address tells us where the connection is coming from but we don't even use it.
-We just read and write to the connection like it was a regular file, using the file descriptor.
-First we read a bunch of bytes, then we process them and write the result into a buffer using the `process_request()` before writing that buffer back to the connection and closing it.
-On the users' side they are going to see their loading icon spin from the moment the connection is created, right up until the moment `close()` returns, at which point the page we sent them will start rendering.
+To process a request, first the kernel will read a bunch of bytes from the connection and put them in a buffer where the userland code can access it.
+In userland, we process the data in the buffer and write the result into another buffer using the `process_request()`, and then get the kernel to writing that buffer back to the connection.
+When we are done, we close the connection which signals to the client that no more data is coming.
+On the users' side they are going to see their loading icon spin from the moment the connection is created, right up until the moment `close()` returns.

-It's not very realistic to expect the requests and responses to always fit in a fixed size buffer, so in reality the web server would probably have to do several reads and writes to complete a request.
-I'm going to gloss over that for now and assume that all requests can be served by reading once, writing once and then closing the connection.
-The above implementation has a much bigger problem - it's not capable of serving more than one connection at a time.
+This implementation has quite a few shortcomings.
+It's not very realistic to expect the requests and responses to always fit in a fixed size buffer, so in reality the web server would probably have to do several reads and writes to the connection to complete a request.
+I'm going to gloss over that and assume that all requests can be served by reading once, writing once and then closing the connection.
+Another problem is that it's not capable of serving more than one connection at a time, but this is something we can fix pretty easily.

 ## Serving more than one connection at a time
 Serving one request at a time is not very practical.
-If we were serving up web pages then users are not going to see any results until everyone ahead of them gets served, it's going to look like the site is broken and they will probably hit refresh, generating a new request which goes to the back of the queue.
-If the server is supporting a real time system, then the effect could be even more disastrous.
-One slow request could cause all the requests that come after it to be delayed - instead of missing our SLA on one request, we end up missing it on **every** request.
-Even if we can engineer `process_request()` to complete in a split second, we can never guarantee that `read()` and `write()` will be quick.
-They are transferring data over a network so they are outside of our control.
-The simple solution to this is pretty straightforward: for each new connection spin up a thread to do the read/process/write steps.
+If we were serving up web pages, then our users would not see any results until everyone ahead of them gets served.
+To each of the individual users it would look like the site was broken and they would probably hit refresh, generating a new request which makes things even worse.
+If the server was supporting a real time system, then the effect would be even more disastrous.
+One slow request could cause all the requests that come after it to be delayed - instead of missing our SLA on one request, we would end up missing it on **every** request.
+Even if we can engineer `process_request()` to complete in a split second, we can never guarantee that `read()` and `write()` will be quick, as they are transferring data over a network so they are outside of our control.
+The simple solution to this is pretty
+straightforward: for each new connection spin up a thread to do the read/process/write steps.
 If one of the requests ends up being slow, it's fine, the others will be unaffected.

 ![Using threads to serve requests](docs/threaded_http.svg)